 7. Do you serve a warm meal?

 A meal is not included in our dog sled day and evening trips.
 We serve hot drinks and biscuits and recommend guests to bring their own lunch.
-For our overnight dog sled trips and multiple day trips we provide all meals (vegetarian on request).

 Please contact us if you have any allergies etc.

 8. What happens, if there is no snow?